 Theology and Religion Major

 Who is God?
 How are we to understand the relationship between God and humankind?
 Questions of this nature may express the most fundamental and pressing of all human inquiries.
 The theology major at Marquette explores faith and what it has to say about the fundamental purpose and meaning of all things, including our own existence.
 It seeks the deeper unity underlying all reality, its common origin and ultimate purpose.
-Marquette offers two majors in theology — theology and religion and Catholic theology.
+Marquette’s major in theology and religious studies offers opportunities for reflection to all students no matter your faith background.

 Go beyond the classroom.